helmarw/myClock/README.md

 https://github.com/tzapu/WiFiManager (im using v1.0.0)

-https://github.com/arcao/Syslog if rsyslog functionality desired. (it compiles with v2.0.0, but never used it, so i left it disabled)
+https://github.com/arcao/Syslog for rsyslog functionality (it compiles with v2.0.0, but never used it, so i left it disabled)

 https://github.com/milesburton/Arduino-Temperature-Control-Library if DS18B20 used (im using v3.8.0)